exercism/csharp/exercises/concept/enums/.meta/design.md

 The Concepts this exercise unlocks are:

-- `enums-basic`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
+- `enums`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
-- `conditionals-ternary`: know how to conditionally execute code using the ternary operator; know when to use the ternary operator.

 ## Prequisites

 This exercise's prerequisites Concepts are:

-- `strings-basic`: log lines are `string` values.
+- `strings`: log lines are `string` values.
-- `numbers-basic`: enum values are assigned a numeric value.
-- `generics`: generics are used to specify the enum type being parsed.
+- `conditionals`: used to conditionally execute code.
-- `conditionals-if`: used to handle the case when the enum could not be parsed.
-- `type-conversion-numbers`: casting the enum to an `int`.

 ## Representer